smhurf/lewagon_challenges/05-ML/02-Prepare-the-dataset/04-Regression/README.md

-# Regression

 Time for modelling!

 In this exercice, you will:

 - Train and score a base regression model to predict the price of a car
 - Perform feature selection with the Feature Permutation Algorithm